gcalderone/Gnuplot.jl/docs/src/basic.md

 Note that the first index in the `img` matrix corresponds to the rows in the displayed image coordinate when the image is displayed.

-A simple way to remember the convention is to compare how matrix are displayed on the REPL:
+A simple way to remember the convention is to compare how a matrix is displayed in the REPL:
 ```@example abc
 img = reshape(1:15, 5, 3)
 ```
-and their image representation, which is essentially upside down:
+and its image representation, which is essentially upside down:
 ```@example abc
 @gp img "w image notit"
 saveas("basic007b") # hide